 Shopping for potions

-Gameplay consists of platform levels where five ingredients must be collected without Freddy being grabbed (i.e., touched) by various ghouls, slimes, zombies, and other fairy-tale monsters.
+Gameplay consists of platform levels where five ingredients must be collected without Freddy being grabbed (i.e., touched) by various ghouls, slimes, zombies and other fairy-tale monsters.
 While there are ladders to climb and gaps to jump, Freddy’s limited jumping ability prevents him from clearing wide gaps or reaching high platforms easily.
-This requires you to carefully plan their route through each level.
+This requires you to carefully plan your route through each level.

 To create the most potent potion, ingredients must be collected in the exact order shown on the left side of the screen.
 Doing so grants the best potion and the maximum amount of bonus points.
 Once all ingredients are collected, they must be brought to the cauldron to complete the level.